Hanover school of architecture: Museums

-Schools and Gymnasiums
+Schools

 Triggered by industrialization, it occurred in the second half of the 19th century. century to a strong increase in the urban population.[In addition to other challenges in the field of housing construction and infrastructure, numerous school buildings also had to be rebuilt within a few years.
 In Hanover, the number of pupils in elementary schools rose from around 7,500 in 1876 to just under 27,000 in 1905.
 Different types of schools were created for different requirements: grammar schools and reform high schools, higher daughter schools, secondary schools, civic schools, elementary schools, blind and deaf-mute schools, schools for members of religious minorities and auxiliary schools.
 Within the school types, there was a hierarchy in which high schools and secondary schools were among the top rank and were therefore carried out most elaborately in terms of design.
-The principle of the Hannover School to use the brick unplastered saved the city administration costs.
+The principle of the Hanover School to use the brick unplastered saved the city administration costs.

 There were no pre-modern role models in the 19th century.
 The architects therefore initially derived their designs from meeting rooms such as those used in churches or schools.
 The emerging gymnastics movement under the "turn father" Friedrich Ludwig Jahn served for leisure activities, but was also intended to get the Germans in shape for military conflicts.
 The logo of the movement, the Turnerkreuz, first appeared in 1846.
-It is composed of four "F" who stand for the motto of the movement "fresh, pious, cheerful, free".Many gymnasiums of the Hannover School received the cross as an ornament.[Wilhelm Hauers and Wilhelm Schultz built the gym in the Hanover Maschstraße.
+It is composed of four "F" who stand for the motto of the movement "fresh, pious, cheerful, free".
+Many gymnasiums of the Hanover School received the cross as an ornament.[Wilhelm Hauers and Wilhelm Schultz built the gym in the Hanover Maschstraße.
 Created in 1864/65, it is probably the oldest surviving building in the Südstadt district.
 It is also one of the halls that were built very early for a gymnastics's association.
 The construction is very wide with 15 window axes.
 Originally, it comprised only two floors, but was then increased in repairing the damage of the Second World War.
 A special feature of the hall is its out-centered entrance risalite with triangular gable and attached filagonal gable.
 Inside, the supporting structure can also be seen, it consists of supports connected with pointed arches.
 According to the monument topographic atlas of 1983, the gym is of great importance for Hanover despite the subsequent conversion.